camsjams/node-tauist/README.md

-# Tau: node time constants
+# Tauist: node time constants
-Tau provides a list of constants for use in cache expiration or TTLs.
+Tauist provides a list of constants for use in cache expiration or TTLs.

-Tau is also the time constant of any device, such as an RC circuit.
+Tau is the time constant of any device, such as an RC circuit.

 ## Current Version 1.0.0